We’re allowing umbrellas and heaters to prolong al fresco dining throughout the winter months.

 Creating additional pedestrian space by reallocating one lane of road in each direction North and South using barriers, but still maintaining access to bus stops.

-As part of the council’s measures to safely support the easing of the lockdown, we are accelerating the roll-out of our ActiveStreets programme to provide new and additional space for children and families to get and stay active.
+We are accelerating the roll-out of our ActiveStreets programme to provide new and additional space for children and families to get and stay active.

 Our ActiveStreets programme consists of three types of ActiveStreet: